crstrn13/custom-metrics-apiserver/README.md

-# Mock Backend
+# Custom Metrics APIServer

-A simple HTTP server that implements the Kubernetes custom metrics API.
-It exposes a `/get` endpoint similar to httpbin and provides request count metrics that can be used by the Kubernetes HPA (Horizontal Pod Autoscaler).
+A Kubernetes custom metrics API server implementation that tracks HTTP request counts.
+It exposes a simple `/get` endpoint and provides these request counts as metrics that can be used by the Kubernetes HPA (Horizontal Pod Autoscaler).

+## Overview

+This custom metrics adapter:
+- Tracks HTTP request counts per pod
+- Exposes metrics through the Kubernetes custom metrics API
+- Provides a simple `/get` endpoint that increments the counter
+- Integrates with HPA for autoscaling based on request counts

 ## Features

-- `/get` endpoint that returns request information (similar to httpbin)
+- Automatic request counting for each pod
 - Custom metrics API implementation for Kubernetes HPA
-- HTTPS support with auto-generated self-signed certificates
+- Simple `/get` endpoint for testing
-- Request counting metrics
+- Kubernetes-native metrics reporting

 ## Getting Started